kayeneii/8-Pillars/README.md

 - **Microsoft Power BI:** This was used for data processing, analysis and visualization.
   1. Data Processing:
         * Data loading and validation
         * Data cleaning
         * Data transformation

   2. Data Analysis:
-     Data was analyzed to derive answers to questions like:
+     The data obtained was analyzed to derive answers to questions like:
         * How strong is 'Pillar 1: Well-Functioning Government' in the community?
         * How strong is 'Pillar 2: Equitable Distribution of Resources' in the community?
         * How strong is 'Pillar 3: Free Flow of Information' in the community?